-- 6.8 The likelihood of significant entry (defined as daily or near daily service frequency) by another carrier providing a non-stop service between Australia and South Africa in the short term appears to be low.
-While the existence of the code share agreement may make it somewhat less likely for such entry to occur, regulatory hurdles, the length of the route, the current level of passenger traffic and limited potential for significant increases in that traffic, make it unlikely that such non-stop entry would be attractive to any carrier, even without the code share in place. - In the longer term, to the extent that the code share reduces the attractiveness of a new entrant's service offering and market growth may further encourage entry, new entry may be more likely without the code share.
+- 7.8 The likelihood of significant entry (defined as daily or near daily service frequency) by another carrier providing a non-stop service between Australia and South Africa in the short term appears to be low.
+While the existence of the code share agreement may make it somewhat less likely for such entry to occur, regulatory hurdles, the length of the route, the current level of passenger traffic and limited potential for significant increases in that traffic, make it unlikely that such non-stop entry would be attractive to any carrier, even without the code share in place. - 7.9 In the longer term, in a growing market new entry may be more likely without the code share, to the extent that a new entrant would not be competing against the combined market position of the incumbent carriers.
 Alternatively, one of the incumbents may exit and another competitor enter.
 Any new entrant is most likely to be an Australian or a South African airline, although the possibility of a third country airline entering the route cannot be ruled out.
 For example, the Commission understands that Air New Zealand has the necessary rights under New Zealand's air services agreements with both Australia and South Africa to operate direct services between Australia and South Africa.
-However, such entry is by no means certain. - In assessing the possible impact of the code share on a potential new entrant, the Commission thought it useful to seek to understand the reasons for V Australia's early departure.
+However, such entry is by no means certain. - 7.10 In assessing the possible impact of the code share on a potential new entrant, the Commission thought it useful to seek to understand the reasons for V Australia's early departure.
 Start up losses are to be expected on a new route, but in announcing V Australia's withdrawal after only six months, Virgin's CEO said that, as a minor player, the prospects of achieving a return were not good.
 Clearly, in the Commission's view, not being able to match the daily flights offered by both Qantas and SAA in the east coast market was a major problem for V Australia and choosing Melbourne rather than Sydney, given the much larger South African born population in Sydney, may not have helped.
-Also, the Commission understands that operational restrictions on flight paths which could be flown by V Australia's twin engine B777 meant longer flying times and higher costs than for Qantas. - 6.11 It is difficult to untangle the multiple reasons for V Australia exiting the route, but in the view of the Commission, the existence of the code share arrangement between Qantas and SAA was likely, even if only to a small extent, to have been a contributory factor.
+Also, the Commission understands that operational restrictions on flight paths which could be flown by V Australia's twin engine B777 meant longer flying times and higher costs than for Qantas. - 7.11 It is difficult to untangle the multiple reasons for V Australia exiting the route, but in the view of the Commission, the existence of the code share arrangement between Qantas and SAA was likely, even if only to a small extent, to have been a contributory factor.
 The Commission notes that entry to a new route requires any airline to make a considerable investment in areas such as promotion, marketing, systems and timetable changes, and realignment of operations to service the new route.
 The experience in Australia and internationally is that it is difficult for a new entrant with a limited schedule to compete with an existing carrier operating a daily or close to daily schedule.
-This exacerbates the difficulties that will be faced by any airline seeking to compete on the Sydney-Johannesburg or Perth-Johannesburg routes. - 6.12 The code share is unlikely to be the sole determinant of whether or not a new entrant will seek to compete on this route.
+This exacerbates the difficulties that will be faced by any airline seeking to compete on the Sydney-Johannesburg or Perth-Johannesburg routes. - 7.12 The code share is unlikely to be the sole determinant of whether or not a new entrant will seek to compete on this route.
 However, in a case where the decision to enter or not was finely balanced, the existence of the code share would be an additional factor that would disincline a prospective entrant from competing on the route.